l0afloafloaf/mpeg-test-patterns/README.md

 Most video files have been sourced from xiph: https://media.xiph.org/video/derf/

-I believe I have excluded any with outstanding copyright restrictions.

 I am particularly interested in a couple of the clips such as "flower_garden" and "tennis" (and their descendents) as, according to Leonardo Chiariglione's history on the subject, they were the initial two test clips chosen for the development of MPEG-1 in the late 1980s: https://ride.chiariglione.org/the-first-mpeg-project/

 Improvements for future iterations:
-* Increase the chance of certain clips appearing more often - like flower_garden or tennis, whether through modifying the chance function, or by introducing recompressed duplicates of these clips to the video pool
+* [ ] prioritise certain clips in the pool (either algorithmically, or introducing recompressed duplicates)
+  * this has been partly addressed with an offline iteration using a 'shortlist.js' file
+  * still need to edit out less relevant clips and ensure any copyright requirements are being followed
-* Expand the pool or look at an iteration which focuses on 'test patterns', which, despite the title of this project, don't appear here
+* [ ] Expand the pool or look at an iteration which focuses on 'test patterns', which, despite the title of this project, don't appear here
-* Spill this across multiple displays/screens
+* [ ] Spill this across multiple displays/screens
-* Increase time dilation of clips - it gets really slow when it gets very big, this could happen at chance to other clips, or more often generally
+* [x] ~~Increase time dilation of clips~~ 24/06 version introduced exponential time functions
-* address the loop function, which doesn't seem to be behaving correctly - it should be looping videos less than 5s long 2-3 times
+* [x] ~~address the loop function, which doesn't seem to be behaving correctly~~ loop works as intended, though clips could be trimmed to make the loop cleaner

-Other related projects could include a slideshow website that would cycle through the public flickr galleries of the SMPTE and ITU organisations, cos... idk it'd be funny and there's *something* there
+Other related projects include
+* slideshow website/static page that cycles through the public flickr galleries of the SMPTE and ITU organisations.
+* return to 2023 project 'buffering', designing and animate my own loading symbol to place across content